PRK & LASIK Surgery

 Vision changes are also common including light sensitivity, blurry vision, difficulty seeing at night, and glare or halo around bright lights.
 These changes could persist for up to a month after surgery.

 Follow-ups after laser eye treatment are necessary to check on your healing progress.
-Your eye surgeon will examine your eye and may prescribe eye drops after surgery to prevent an infection or inflammation.
+Your laser eye surgeon will examine your eye and may prescribe artificial tears after surgery to prevent an infection or inflammation.